martiniantaylor/ICES_sea_bass/README.md

 ## Script:  11_admixture_distance_plot_V3.R

 ### Overview
 This script generates plots of admixture proportions against geographic distance from the Mediterranean for sea bass.
-The script reads in precomputed pairwise sea distances and genetic data, processes the data, and outputs the figures to PDF files.
+The script reads in precomputed pairwise sea distances and individual admixture proportions data, plots admixture proportion vs geographic distance, and outputs the figures to PDF files.

 ### Required Files